dnlcrl/PyDatSet/README.md

 		pip install git+git://github.com/dnlcrl/PyDatSet.git

-- alternatively, you can download this repo and install all requirements by running:
+- **alternatively**, you can download this repo and install all requirements by running:

 		pip install -r /path/to/requirements.txt